 In some cases, surgeons do a reverse total shoulder replacement.
 It's for people who have painful arthritis in their shoulder and also have damage to the muscles around the shoulder.
 In this procedure, the surgeon removes the damaged bone and smooths the ends.
 Then the surgeon attaches the rounded joint piece to the shoulder bone.
 The cup-shaped piece is used to replace the top of the upper arm bone.

 Doctors often use general anesthesia for joint replacement surgeries.
 This means you'll be unconscious during surgery.
 But sometimes they use regional anesthesia, which means you can't feel the area of the surgery and you are sleepy, but you are awake.
 The choice of anesthesia depends on your doctor, on your overall health, and, to some degree, on what you prefer.

 Your doctor will let you know if you will stay in the hospital or if you can go home the day of surgery.
-Most people stay in the hospital 1 to 3 days.
+Some people stay in the hospital 1 or 2 days.

 If you need any major dental work, your doctor may recommend that you have it done before the surgery.
 Infections can spread from other parts of the body, such as the mouth, to the artificial joint and cause a serious problem.